 • Giant Spitz. (aka Grossespitz).

-The Pomeranian’s muzzle is 1/3 of his skull, whereas the other dogs that make up the German Spitz family each have a longer muzzle that measures approx. half of his skull.
+The Pomeranian’s muzzle is 1/3 of his skull, whereas the other dogs that comprise the German Spitz family each have a longer muzzle that measures approximately half of his skull.

 The ears of all dogs stand erect and can always be seen.
-The ears of the Pomeranian, however, are often masked by his fluffy head.
+However, the Pomeranian's ears are often masked by his fluffy head.

-When you ask the question — what does a Pomeranian look like? — you also need to factor in things such as: color(s) and patterns, facial features, the characteristics and personality of each dog, how well they socialize, and so the list goes on.
+When you ask the question — what does a Pomeranian look like? — You also need to factor in things such as color(s) and patterns, facial features, the characteristics and personality of each dog, how well they socialize, and so on.

-Pomeranians can be any of 20 or more different colors and patterns, whereas the various German Spitz dogs can only be one of 8 colors.
+Pomeranians can be any of 20 or more colors and patterns, whereas the German Spitz dogs can only be one of 8 colors.